SMCS2024AZ/obsidian-book-sync/Chapters/Chapter 1.md

 Several seconds later, the communications officer replied over the intercom: “They’re processing our request.”

-Anton cleared his throat, and flicked the transmitter back on, continued: "Sakurajima, be advised that you were approaching an area of hostilities currently under naval blockade.
-Asplain and its orbital structures are closed to all celestial traffic.
+Anton cleared his throat, and flicked the transmitter back on, continuing: "Sakurajima, be advised that you were approaching an area of hostilities currently under blockade: Asplain and its orbital structures are closed to all traffic.
 We can send you a drone tender to assist with repairs, but we request that you leave this area once those repairs are concluded."

 "Negative.
 Our destination is Asplain," came the reply.